sickozell/SickoCV/README.md

 - **Initialize on start**: doesn't remeber the last step reached when Rack is reloaded

 Plus versions only:
-- **Prog Input Type**: CV is standard program input control, when 'Trig' option is ticket the modules advance to the next program with a trigger on Prog Input.
-When reached the last stored program it restarts from program 0.
+- **Prog Input Type**: CV is the standard program input control.
+When 'Trig' option is ticked, the modules advance to the next program with a trigger on Prog Input.
+When the last stored program is reached, it restarts from program 0.
 A trigger on Reset input set also the program to 0
 - **Scan Last Prog**: The last stored program is shown in the menu, by clicking this option a full rescan of all programs is done.
 - **Copy/paste seq**: copy and paste the current sequence and the length/reset settings in the clipboard (does not work across multiple modules)
 - **Load/Save PRESET**: load or save a 'ssp' or 'tsp' preset file with all programmed sequences, including lengths, reset settings, and right-click menu settings